Proxem/NumNet/README.md

 ```

 To access a single value in the array we will use `M[i, j]`.
-NumNet also supports more complex slicing functions.
+NumNet also supports more complex slicing functions by leveraging C# 8's new syntax for indices and ranges.
 To select the first column of the array we will use

 ```